- Operation Barbarossa — A Re-Enactment 70 Years Later

 Winston Churchill’s Deception

-In another book, Churchill's Deception — The Dark Secret that Destroyed Nazi Germany (1994), author Louis C. Kilzer tells how British Prime Minister Winston Churchill (photo, below), with the assistance of the Secret Intelligence Service (SIS), conceived of a deception strategy to encourage Hitler to turn his war machine on Soviet Russia in order to save England from the German onslaught.
+In another book, Churchill’s Deception — The Dark Secret that Destroyed Nazi Germany (1994), author Louis C. Kilzer tells how British Prime Minister Winston Churchill (photo, left), with the assistance of the Secret Intelligence Service (SIS), conceived of a deception strategy to encourage Hitler to turn his war machine on Soviet Russia in order to save England from the German onslaught.
 Perhaps the facts have not been incorporated in the official history books to save the British government from possible embarrassment; but that should not be the case.
 Churchill had to do what he did to put the safety of the British Empire and its citizens above all else.

 Churchill had read and studied Mein Kampf and knew to some degree how the mind of the Fuhrer worked.
 Hitler had an obsession with preservation of the British Empire and Nordic solidarity between the two countries, England and Germany.
 Churchill knew this and also understood that Hitler’s main objective was to invade and conquer the east and establish hegemony over Central and Eastern Europe.
 Hitler also detested Stalin and Bolshevism.
 He also wanted lebensraum (living space) for the German Volk in the east, Poland, the Ukraine, White Russia, etc.